-When asked to picture Tokyo, most people tend to visualize a high-tech, urban environment teeming with people forever on the move.
+Some of the most beautiful waterfalls in Japan are actually not far from Tokyo.
+But when asked to picture Tokyo, most people tend to visualize a high-tech, urban environment teeming with people forever on the move.
 While this isn’t entirely inaccurate, the greater Tokyo area has so much more to offer those less inclined to city life.

 Travel just a few hours from the city center and you can find yourself surrounded by some of Japan’s most stunning natural beauty.
-For those looking to experience the great outdoors without venturing far from the city, we’ve put together a list of breathtaking waterfalls that can all be visited as day trips from Tokyo!
+For those looking to experience the great outdoors without venturing far from the city, we’ve put together a list of breathtaking waterfalls in Japan that can all be visited as day trips from Tokyo!

 1. Kegon Falls - Tochigi Prefecture